“Revenge. That’s what he had come for… But it didn’t really exist, did it?

 Knowing all this if you want to continue into this world, it is quite a ride.
 The premise revolves around the protagonist, Leo Patterson.
 A former heist strategist who has left the life of crime to take care of Ivan, an old family friend.
-Ivan is addicted to heroin and has Alzheimers.
+Ivan is addicted to heroin and has Alzheimer’s.
 At Ivan’s age, breaking heroin addiction becomes untenable so Leo provides palliative care to Ivan.
 Leo agrees to the heist against his better Judgement, swayed by an attraction to recovering heroin addict Greta.
 From there, the story progresses through a series of backstabbing and double-crossing that leave various people dead.

 The title of the book is coward.
-Which is ironic because Leo is anything but.
+This is ironic because Leo is anything but.
 His cautiousness and reservedness at the beginning of the story lead other criminals into thinking that he is weak, “he doesn’t just walk away from trouble, he runs.”
 What people don’t understand, and the reader soon finds out is that caution does not necessarily mean forceless.
 It could mean that you are thoughtful and very, very smart.
 Like in the case of Leo.
 He is pushed to the breaking point and becomes a force of nature abandoning all pretense of cowardness and serving up a side of badass on his betrayers.
 The bold and brazen end up dead or in jail while the cautious and calculating walk away with the money.

 Brubaker is the king of crime noir in graphic novels.
-A genre much changed since the 1950’s.
-Here Brubaker sticks to familiar themes, but he serves them up bruised, foreboding, and dark.
+A genre much changed since the 1950s.
+In Criminal Vol. 1, Brubaker sticks to familiar themes, but he serves them up bruised, foreboding, and dark.
 Although “Coward” could be a standalone series, minor characters in this arc play much larger roles in other character arcs.
 It is really fun to dissect the minor details of the story when you go back and flip through.
 Pay attention because there are many offhanded comments in this story that play a larger part in others.
 This is just good storytelling plain and simple.
 The dialog, story, and graphics are top notch and it is absolutely worth the journey of discovery.
 I look forward to checking out the next story arc in “Lawless.”